hpi-dhc/devicely/inst/paper.md

 Different wearables provide incompatible data formats which require specific preprocessing steps.
 However, it should be easy for scientists to add data from a new wearable to an existing pipeline and easy for developers to add a new wearable to the **devicely** package.
-To achieve both **devicely** encapsulates data preparation for each wearable behind three common methods: _read_, _timeshift_ and _write_.
+To achieve both, **devicely** encapsulates data preparation for each wearable behind three common methods: _read_, _timeshift_ and _write_.

 After reading, the data is accessible through the reader in common formats such as Pandas DataFrames.
 De-identification is achieved by timeshifting the data, either by providing a shifting interval or randomly.
-For writing back de-identified data **devicely** focuses on keeping a format that can be read again using the same reader class.
+For writing back de-identified data, **devicely** focuses on keeping a format that can be read again using the same reader class.
 In almost all cases, this is the same format as the one the wearable originaly provides.
 This enables sharing data with the community while maintaining user privacy.